Electric car charger installation costs in 2025

 How much does it cost to charge an electric car at home?

-The size of an electric car’s battery is measured in kiloWatt hours (kWh), and electricity is priced per kiloWatt hour, with rates dependent upon the contract you have with your energy supplier.
+The size of an electric car’s battery is measured in kilowatt-hours (kWh), and electricity costs are charged per kWh based on your energy supplier’s tariff.

 Is it worth getting an electric car charger installed?